TNLSTT/CyclingCustomMetricsOnline/README.md

 Upload a `.fit` file on the landing page, then navigate to Activities → Activity detail → “Recompute metrics” to generate the HCSR chart.

+#### Importing demo users and rides

+Need a pre-populated environment with an admin plus a few rider accounts?
+Create a JSON manifest and run the demo importer described in [`docs/demo-import.md`](docs/demo-import.md).
+The script provisions users, ingests the referenced FIT files, optionally copies them into `UPLOAD_DIR`, and precomputes metrics so the dashboard is immediately populated.

 ### Quality Gates

 ```bash